Have you heard of the Museum of the Bible? What is it and what can you see inside?

 How and when did it start?

 Hope Channel, the developer and publisher of Heroes, established a relationship with the Museum of the Bible.

-The museum showed support and enthusiasm until it became interested about partnering with the network on behalf of Heroes.
+The museum showed support and enthusiasm until it became interested in partnering with the network on behalf of Heroes.

 It paved the way for the game to have its first exhibit in early June.

 It was “quite positive,” said Justin Woods, Hope Channel’s director of digital distribution.
-As such, “the Museum of the Bible asked us to return for another exhibition.”
+With this, “the Museum of the Bible asked us to return for another exhibition.”

-In the Heroes exhibit were promotional posters and desks with staff to guide visitors through the gameplay.
+In the Heroes exhibit are promotional posters and desks with staff to guide visitors through the gameplay.
 In the future, we hope to have more opportunities to make the game available.